SEO Writing: 13 Tips on Writing Blog Posts That Rank on Google

 For an inside look into how Ahrefs can aid you in your SEO keyword research and beyond, check out our case study and exclusive interview here.

 Google Trends can also give you a feel for what keywords are popular at any given time.
-If you see searches are steadily declining over time for a specific keyword, you know that’s probably not the right keyword to target for your marketing.
+If you see searches steadily declining over time for a specific keyword, you know that’s probably not the right keyword to target for your marketing.
 The opposite is true for rising trends.

 If you’re ever running low on keyword ideas, get inspiration from your competition.
 Use competitive intelligence tools to see what keywords their domains currently rank for.
 If these keywords are relevant to your business, consider using them too.

 However, keep in mind that the most obvious keywords don’t always align with your strategy.
-Additionally, your focus keywords will evolve over time as trends shift, terminology changes or your product/service line grows.
+Additionally, your focus keywords will evolve over time as trends shift, terminology changes, or your product/service line grows.

 Be sure to conduct keyword research periodically to ensure you’re still focusing on the right keywords for your target audience and not missing out on vital ranking opportunities.